 Mini Chocolate Chips (allergy free/semi sweet) – to keep these allergy friendly, I use Enjoy Life Mini Chocolate Chips, and I recently discovered Shiloh Farms Mini Chocolate Chips.
 Both are made from simple ingredients and are allergy friendly.
 And as an added bonus, Shiloh Farms is organic.

 Clean food tip: Look for chocolate chips that have no more than cane sugar, chocolate liquor/chocolate/cocoa powder and cocoa butter.
 Brands that are Fair Trade certified and/or organic are even better!

-Flaxseed meal – you’ll want use flaxseed meal/ground flaxseed vs. whole flaxseeds.
+Flaxseed meal – you’ll want to use flaxseed meal/ground flaxseed vs. whole flaxseeds.

-Tip: keep you opened flaxseeds in the fridge – this will preserve their freshness/help maintain nutrients.
+Tip: keep your opened flaxseeds in the fridge – this will preserve their freshness/help maintain nutrients.

 Step 1: Add all ingredients, except the chocolate chips, to a food processor or high-speed blender.
 Tip: I find a food processor works best.

 Step 2: Pulse on high until all ingredients are broken down and “walls” along the outer edge of the food processor begin to form.